ScriptBasic/WinPBX/docs/Windows Procedures.md

 #### Remarks

-DLLs should accept the dpi setting of the host process rather than call **SetProcessDPIAware** themselves.
+DLLs should accept the dpi setting of the host process rather than call **AfxSetProcessDPIAware** themselves.
 To be set properly, *dpiAware* should be specified as part of the application (.exe) manifest. (*dpiAware* defined in an embedded DLL manifest has no affect.)
 The following markup shows how to set *dpiAware* as part of an application (.exe) manifest.

 ```
 <assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0" xmlns:asmv3="urn:schemas-microsoft-com:asm.v3" >